Lyquix/tpl_lyquix/README.md

 ## What is this?

-Lyquix started development of its Joomla template in 2014, for use in our client projects.
+We started development of our Joomla template in 2014, for use in our client projects.
 The goals of this template are:

 1. **Best Practices**: the template provides a base HTML/CSS/JavaScript foundation that implements best practices we have learned over the years.
 2. **Code Reuse and Consistency**: we don't want to re-invent (and re-type) code for every project, this template is built with re-usability and consistency in mind.